The Edge of Glory: Chart performance

 "The Edge of Glory" debuted at number three on the Canadian Hot 100 and entered on the Canadian Hot Digital Songs chart at number two, selling 26,000 digital downloads.
 It was the top debuting song on the contemporary hit radio chart of Canada, at number 42.
 After four weeks, the song re-entered the top 10 of the Canadian Hot 100, and reached the top 10 of the Contemporary hit radio chart.
 In the United Kingdom, "The Edge of Glory" debuted at number six on the UK Singles Chart.
 After fluctuating down the charts for few weeks, the song rebounded in the top 10 on June 26, 2011.
 Its digital sales increased by 89.1%, supported by the performance of the song on Paul O'Grady Live, which was broadcast on three occasions, and promoted in the radio airplay of the song, where it moved up the chart to reach a peak of eleven.
-As of July 2022, the song has sold 918,000 copies in the UK with 34 million streams, and is certified platinum by the British Phonographic Industry (BPI).
+As of January 2025, the song has sold 1.1 million copies in the UK with 54 million streams, and is certified platinum by the British Phonographic Industry (BPI).

 In Australia, it debuted at number 11 on the ARIA Singles Chart and in New Zealand it debuted at number three on the RIANZ Singles Chart.
-After eleven weeks, the song was certified double platinum and gold by the Australian Recording Industry Association (ARIA) and the Recording Industry Association of New Zealand (RIANZ), for shipment of 140,000 and 7,500 copies of the single, respectively.
+The song was later certified quintuple platinum and Gold by the Australian Recording Industry Association (ARIA) and the Recording Industry Association of New Zealand (RIANZ), for shipment of 350,000 and 7,500 copies of the single, respectively.
 In Ireland, "The Edge of Glory" debuted at number 10 on the Irish Singles Chart, on May 13, 2011, and reached a peak of four.
-In France, the song debuted at number seven on the French Singles Chart.
+In France, the song debuted at number seven on the French Singles Chart, before dropping to number 35, becoming Gaga's tenth top ten but also her biggest dropping in the country.
 In Germany, the song debuted on the Media Control Charts at number 28, and reached a peak of three.
 "The Edge of Glory" sold 44,176 digital downloads in South Korea, to debut at number two on the Gaon International Online Chart on May 22, 2011, and moved to the top of the chart the next week, with further sales of 48,937 copies.